MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-security-groups.md

 6. Select **Save**.

 By selecting **Anyone**, users in that security group can share links to files and folders externally that don’t require users to authenticate (for example, the **Anyone link** in the **Share** dialog box).
-Forwarded **Anyone links** will work internally or externally, but you won't be able to track who has access to shared items or who has accessed shared items.
+Forwarded **Anyone links** will work internally or externally, but you can't track who has access to shared items or who has accessed shared items.
 Users in this group can also share to authenticated guest users.
 This option is best for a security group preferring friction-free sharing, provided files and folders in SharePoint and OneDrive aren’t classified as sensitive.

 By selecting **Authenticated guests only**, sharing externally is strictly limited to those guests who authenticate.
-This is the best option for external sharing of sensitive or proprietary information because it requires that the guest verify their identity before they can access the file or folder.
-Authenticated guests can share with another authenticated guest, but cannot forward these links.
+This option is best for sharing sensitive or proprietary information because it requires guests to verify their identity before they can access the file or folder.
+Authenticated guests can share with another authenticated guest, but can't forward these links.